ben-hill33/smart-files-refactor/README.md

 7. Drag `cron` from finder to the list of apps in Full Disk Access.
 Ensure `cron` is checked prior to closing the window.

+Additionally, we found that some people had trouble with installing with just `pip install` so we recommend if that doesn't work to use `pip3 install`

 ### Add Scheduled Sorting Job
 1. Run `smart-files cron` to display job frequency options.
 The result is displayed below: